jaeykos/odin-sign-up-form/README.md

 Live-demo website: [https://jaeykos.github.io/odin-sign-up-form](https://jaeykos.github.io/odin-sign-up-form)

 (note: this is only formatting project with html and css.
-There is no mechanism implemented to the page.)
+No mechanism implemented to the page.)